 Students will analyze the articles of the UDHR and reflect on whether the natures of the rights laid out in those articles.

 What role does culture play in the way people think about rights and responsibilities?What is a universal right?
-The activities below will help students think critically about those questions through a discussion of criticism of the Universal Deceleration of Human Rights.
+The activities below will help students think critically about those questions through a discussion of criticism of the Universal Declaration of Human Rights.
 Students will analyze the articles of the UDHR and reflect on whether the natures of the rights laid out in those articles.

-This lesson is part of Facing History and Ourselves' Universal Deceleration of Human Rights collection and part of a series of lessons about the declaration.
+This lesson is part of Facing History and Ourselves' Universal Declaration of Human Rights collection and part of a series of lessons about the declaration.
 Use this lesson at the end of a study of the UDHR to engage students in a conversation about the universality of human rights.

 In 1947, the American Anthropological Association (AAA) wrote a "Statement on Human Rights" in response to the drafting of the UDHR.
 The statement asks, "How can the proposed Declaration be applicable to all human beings, and not be a statement of rights conceived only in terms of the values prevalent in countries of Western Europe and America?"
 The AAA questions whether any document can be universal, since individuals, it explains, cannot exist outside of their own culture; an individual could not have an identity separate from their cultural identity.
 In this document, the AAA asks, in this case, whether the document can be universal if it reflects values of Western Europe and America?
 The UDHR is based on the belief that there is something basic and universal (across time, geography, language, and culture) that connects all human beings.
 Human Rights scholar Mary Ann Glendon explains: